OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

          use 1GB huge page settings on your compute node before enabling the setting.

-Updating Tungsten Fabric in a Canonical Openstack Deployment Using Juju Charms
+Updating OpenSDN in a Canonical Openstack Deployment Using Juju Charms
 ------------------------------------------------------------------------------

-To update Tungsten Fabric in an environment that is using Canonical Openstack as the orchestration platform:
+To update OpenSDN in an environment that is using Canonical Openstack as the orchestration platform:

 1. Upgrade all charms.
 See the `Upgrading